Do you know what Universal Design for Learning (UDL) is?

 I left the conference excited.
 Frankly, I hoped my kids’ teachers would be using UDL in the classroom.

-But since I’m not an educator and I don’t work in the classroom, I was also at a loss for what I could do as a parent.
+But because I’m not an educator and I don’t work in the classroom, I was also at a loss for what I could do as a parent.
 That made me wonder: Could I use UDL with my own kids at home?
 After a little thought, I came up with a few concrete ideas for using UDL with my sons.

 1. Try new ways to ensure my kids “get” what I’m talking about.